haleymac/BIOF501_Project/README.md

 ### Dependencies

- The dependencies and channels they can be downloaded from that this workflow relies upon are listed in the biof501env.yaml file included in this repository.
+ The dependencies and channels that this workflow relies upon are listed in the biof501env.yaml file included in this repository.

 ### Installation

-##### On Your Own Computer:
+#### On Your Own Computer:
 To access this workflow on your own computer, open a terminal and navigate to where you would like to save the repository.
 Then clone the repository by typing:

 ```